Application period: between 8 and 22 January 2020 (at 3pm EET)

 Degree studies at Sibelius Academy require sufficient command of Finnish, Swedish, and/or English.
 You must demonstrate your language skills with a language proficiency test or prior studies in order to apply to Sibelius Academy.
 If your chosen programme has several languages of study, you are only required to prove your proficiency in one of the languages.

-The languages of tuition in the Classical Music Performance programme are Finnish, Swedish, and English.
+The languages of tuition in the Church Music programme are Finnish, Swedish, and English.
 You must demonstrate your language proficiency in one of the abovementioned languages by the given deadline.
-However, the majority of group tuition at the Sibelius Academy is provided in Finnish or English.
+Your language skills will also be assessed during the interview and during a writing skills test.
+If you apply to study in English, you are not required to demonstrate your skills in Finnish or Swedish.

 You must provide proof of your sufficient language skills usually by the end of the application period.
 Sibelius Academy recommends all applicants to demonstrate their language skills by submitting the necessary certificates in advance.
 However, if you are unable to demonstrate your language proficiency by the deadline, the decision on your admittance is conditional.
 In this case, you must submit an acceptable certificate of your language skills to the Sibelius Academy Admissions Office as soon as possible (but no later than the deadline set for conditionally admitted applicants’ certificate submissions).
 NOTE!
 If you do not submit the required proof of your language skills by the given deadline, you will not be granted a right to study at the Sibelius Academy.